andeya/goutil/README.md

 		// Range calls f sequentially for each key and value present in the map.
 		// If f returns false, range stops the iteration.
 		Range(f func(key, value interface{}) bool)
+		// ClearCurrent clears all current data in the map.
+		ClearCurrent()
 		// Random returns a pair kv randomly.
 		// If exist=false, no kv data is exist.
 		Random() (key, value interface{}, exist bool)